Shape Selection Tool¶

 Determines whether the width and height bars use the width and height of the object, while taking transforms into account.

 The general opacity, or transparency, of the object.
+Opacity for stroke and fill are explained in the next two sections.

 - Cap and corner style